 You need to have something to output the log to.
 On 4.2 you can use the Log Viewer docker for this.
 Just open the log viewer, and enable logging.

-Press Ctrl + Shift + T, you will see a message box telling the logging has started.
+Press the Ctrl + Shift + T shortcut, you will see a message box telling the logging has started.

 Try to reproduce your problem, you will be able to see the log being created in the log viewer as you draw.

 Save the output from the log viewer into a TXT file, and attach it to the bug report.

 On Linux, it is also useful to have the following information: